-The Eastern Waterfront includes the portion of the Peninsula east of India Street and south of Fore Street currently occupied primary by former warehouses and parking.
-The Master Plan for the redevelopment of this area, which comprises the Ocean Gateway project as well as redevelopment of upland areas from the water will have a significant effect on the face of the Peninsula from Portland Harbor.
+${ m T}$ he Eastern Waterfront includes the portion of the Peninsula east of India Street and south of Fore Street currently occupied primary by former warehouses and parking.
+The Master Plan for the redevelopment of this area, comprises the Ocean Gateway project as well as redevelopment of upland areas from the water will have a significant effect on the face of the Peninsula from Portland Harbor.
 In addition, it has ramifications for traffic volumes and patterns in this part of the Peninsula.
 Based on an examination of future volumes, the Plan recommends the following long-term improvements to the Peninsula's transportation network:

-- Franklin Street Arterial: Provide additional turn lanes from Franklin onto Middle Street. - Commercial Street: Extend Commercial Street past Mounfort Street.
-Restripe Commercial Street to have a two-way left turn lane from Center Street to the Casco Bay Bridge.
+- Franklin Street Arterial: Provide additional turn lanes from Franklin onto Middle Street. - > Commercial Street: Extend Commercial Street past Mounfort Street.
+Restripe Commercial Street to have a two-way left turn lane from Center Street to the Casco Bay Bridge. - ➤ Hancock Street: Extend Hancock Street to Commercial Street. - > Mounfort Street: Extend Mountfort Street to Commercial Street. - > India Street: Install signals at Fore Street and Middle Street.
+Provide turn lanes for India southbound at Fore Street and India at Commercial Street.